peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/post/instrumental-variables/index.md

 - Chapter 8 in (Alves 2022) [[2]](#2)
 - Chapter 7 in (Cunningham 2021) [[3]](#3)

 I'm writing this mostly for my own future reference, but hope it might be helpful to others.

 ## Why IV?

+### IV versus RCTs
+What do we do if we cannot run an experiment and block all "back-door" paths by conditioning on observed variables?
+- One answer: get better/more complete data
+- But that's often not possible.
+In particular, if we are worried about selection -- namely that people select different "treatment" based on anticipated effects -- that isn't measurable, we cannot simply get better data.

+A "natural experiment" leverages variation in the treatment that is random with respect to potential outcomes (e.g. there is no selection on un-observables) and occurs without research intervention.

+### IV versus other quasi-experiments
 Like most quasi-experimental methods, IV gives us access to a "long regression model" -- one without omitted variables -- without having to actually observe those omitted variables (we only have access to the "short regression model").

 (Wooldridge 2019) introduces IV after fixed effects and panel data models -- in my view more intuitive causal models.
 The following is a useful comparison of IV to panel data methods from (Wooldridge 2019):